ashp8i/midi-hid-inspektr/readme.md

 python build_helper.py --help
 ```

-Disclaimer
+## Disclaimer

-USE AT YOUR OWN RISK: This software is provided "as is", without warranty of any kind, express or implied.
+**USE AT YOUR OWN RISK**: This software is provided "as is", without warranty of any kind, express or implied.
 While the code has been tested to work in various environments, I cannot guarantee its reliability in all situations or accept responsibility for any issues that may arise from its usage.

-The software may contain bugs or errors that could potentially affect your system or other software.
+- The software may contain bugs or errors that could potentially affect your system or other software.
-Always back up your data before connecting devices or using software that interacts with system hardware.
+- Always back up your data before connecting devices or using software that interacts with system hardware.
-This tool is designed for educational and diagnostic purposes only.
+- This tool is designed for educational and diagnostic purposes only.

-License
+## License

 This project is released under the GNU General Public License v3.0 (GPL-3.0), making it free and open-source software.
 The GPL license ensures that:

-You can use, modify, and distribute this software freely
+- You can use, modify, and distribute this software freely
-Any modifications or derivative works must also be open-source and GPL-compatible
+- Any modifications or derivative works must also be open-source and GPL-compatible
-The complete source code must be made available when distributing the software
+- The complete source code must be made available when distributing the software

 For the full license text, please see the LICENSE file in the repository.

-Contributing
+## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-Fork the repository
+1. Fork the repository
-Create your feature branch (git checkout -b feature/amazing-feature)
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-Commit your changes (git commit -m 'Add some amazing feature')
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-Push to the branch (git push origin feature/amazing-feature)
+4. Push to the branch (`git push origin feature/amazing-feature`)
-Open a Pull Request
+5. Open a Pull Request

-Acknowledgments
+## Acknowledgments

-Thanks to all the contributors who have helped with this project
+- Thanks to all the contributors who have helped with this project
-Built with Python and Qt framework
+- Built with Python and Qt framework